crs4/most-voip/docs/asterisk_docs/asterisk_configuration.rst

 properly, a Sip Server running on a reachable PC.
 In this guide we show how to configure the `Asterisk Sip Server <http://www.asterisk.org/>`__

+Alternatively, if you prefer, you can install on your pc the Asterisk Virtual Machine (that contains an already configured Asterisk instance, as explained `here. <./vm_asterisk_installation.html>`_

 How to add Sip Users to Asterisk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~